-If you are on an emotional roller coaster and are ready to stop and take a calmer ride then this the place for you. being betrayed is a trauma.
-Discovering your reality was not what you thought it was is a intimate betrayal.
+If you are on an emotional roller coaster and are ready to stop and take a calmer ride then this the place for you.
+Being betrayed and realizing your partner is a sex addict is a trauma.
+Discovering your reality was not what you thought it was is an intimate betrayal.
 Your partner, whom you thought was wonderful, has hurt you in the worst possible way.
-Your body is reacting to the sting, and you may be experiencing all kinds of symptoms, like snooping on him, crying uncontrollably, arguing with him any time you see him, feeling like you want to run away or crawl up like a ball and sleep forever to name a few.
+Your body is reacting to the sting, and you may be experiencing all kinds of symptoms, like snooping on him, crying uncontrollably, arguing with him anytime you see him, feeling like you want to run away or crawl up like a ball and sleep forever to name a few.

 Your first steps should include establishing your

 I strongly recommend taking a minimum of 6-12 months to evaluate your relationship. during this time, you shouldn’t make any major life decisions.

 Actions you should take now: